allmygod/project-view-2/README.md

 Open your web browser and visit: [http://localhost:3000](http://localhost:3000)

-# How to Simulate Error with a Mock API
+# Mock API Description

-The mock API includes `debug` parameter and when it's set to `true`, it returns a failed response and otherwise the API operates as expected and returns a successful response.
-By toggling the `debug` parameter, you can easily test error handling scenarios.
+The mock API features a `delay` parameter, which can be used to simulate longer response times.
+This is used to show loading states on the UI.
+Additionally, the API incorporates randomness to occasionally trigger errors when fetching initial data, helping to test error-handling mechanisms.